zowe/docs-site/docs/user-guide/ze-working-with-uss-files.md

 1. Expand **UNIX SYSTEM SERVICES (USS)** in the **Side Bar**.
 2. Hover over the profile you want to search and click the **Search** icon.
-3. In the **picker** field, enter or select the path that you want as the root of your displayed tree and press `Enter`.
+3. In the **Quick Pick** field, enter or select the path that you want as the root of your displayed tree and press `Enter`.

    All child files and directories of that path display in the **Side Bar**.